Skip to main content

 HIGH PREVALENCE

-Peanuts and peanut butter are essential ingredients in many traditional dishes
+Peanuts and peanut butter go into a great many traditional dishes

 COMMONLY FOUND IN: